 Abstract

 During large-scale disasters, social support, caring behaviours and compassion have been shown to protect against poor mental health outcomes.
 This multi-national study aimed to assess the fluctuations in compassion over time during the COVID-19 pandemic.
 Respondents (time 1 n = 4156, time 2 n = 980, time 3 n = 825) from 21 countries completed online surveys measuring the flows of compassion and fears of compassion toward self, others and from others, and measures of mental health at three time-points during a 10-month period.
 The results for the flows of compassion showed that self-compassion increased at time 3.
-There were no differences in any sociodemographic variables.
 Compassion for others increased at time 2 and 3 for the general population, but in contrast it decreased in health professionals, possibly linked to burnout.
 Compassion from others did not change in time 2, but it did increase significantly in time 3.
-For fears of compassion, fears of compassion for self reduced over time, fears of compassion for others showed more variation, reducing for the general public but increasing for health professionals, whilst fears of compassion from others did not change over time.
-Health professionals, those with compassion training, older adults and women showed greater flows of compassion and lower fears of compassion than the general population, those without compassion training, younger adults and men.
-These findings highlight that in a period of shared suffering people from multiple countries and nationalities show a cumulative improvement in compassion and reduction in fears of compassion suggest that, when there is intense suffering, people become more compassionate to self and others and less afraid of, and resistant, to compassion.
+For fears of compassion, fears of self-compassion for reduced over time, fears of compassion for others showed more variation, reducing for the general public but increasing for health professionals, whilst fears of compassion from others did not change over time.
+Health professionals, those with compassion training, older adults and women showed greater flows of compassion and lower fears of compassion compared with the general population, those without compassion training, younger adults, and men.
+These findings highlight that in a period of shared suffering people from multiple countries and nationalities show a cumulative improvement in compassion and reduction in fears of compassion, suggesting that, when there is intense suffering, people become more compassionate to self and others and less afraid of, and resistant, to compassion.

-Keywords: Compassion; Fears of compassion; COVID-19; Longitudinal; Multilevel modelling; Multinational study;
+Keywords: Compassion; Fears of compassion; COVID-19; Longitudinal; Multilevel modelling; Multinational study; Pandemic

 Improvements in compassion and fears of compassion throughout the COVID-19 pandemic: A multinational study